aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 | LEAF3D | 172.16.100.109 | 10.10.10.12 |
 | LEAF3E | 172.16.100.110 | 10.10.10.13 |

 In Campus Networks, having a dedicated out-of-band management network in each IDF is uncommon.
-Therefore, you can easily disable configuring the Management0 interface and the management VRF by adding these variables to the `SITE1_LEAFS.yml` group_vars.
+Therefore, you can easily disable configuring the Management interface and the management VRF by adding these variables to the `SITE1_LEAFS.yml` group_vars.

 ``` yaml
 mgmt_gateway: null